mozilla-conduit/review/README.md

 - `ui.no_ansi` : never use ANSI colours (default: auto-detected).
 - `vcs.safe_mode` : use only safe VCS settings (default: false).
 Use `--safe-mode` option to switch it on for a one-time usage.
-- `arc.arc_command` : command to use when calling the Arcanist CLI.
-    (default: "arc")
 - `submit.auto_submit` : when true the confirmation prompt will be skipped (default: false).
 - `submit.always_blocking` : when true reviewers in commit descriptions will be marked